New Zealand Active Investor Plus Visa

 The applicant must make a complying investment in one of the following categories:

-• GROWTH CATEGORY: NZ$5 million in direct investments and/or investments in managed funds.
+Growth Category: NZ$5 million in direct investments and/or investments in managed funds.

-Investor has the right to change from Growth Category to Balanced Category (and vice versa) once, while their application is under assessment or within the first 6 months of approval in principle.
+Investors have the right to change from Growth Category to Balanced Category (and vice versa) once, while their application is under assessment or within the first 6 months of approval in principle.

 What is the minimum investment period?